History of Temple University in Timeline

 2016: Research University Classification

-In 2016, Temple was classified as a research university with very high research activity by the Carnegie Foundation for the Advancement of Teaching.
+In 2016, Temple University was classified as a research university with very high research activity by the Carnegie Foundation for the Advancement of Teaching.

-2016: Four Temple Programs joined Tyler
+2016: Four Temple programs joined Tyler

 In 2016, four more Temple programs joined Tyler: City & Regional Planning, Community Development, Horticulture, and Landscape Architecture.